-Students and family member (s) are welcome to walk their students to the classroom door each morning.
-They also have the option of utilizing the drop-off zone at the North Entrance of the school building.
-Cars should enter from 23rd Street (heading north on Eveningside Drive) and proceed to the drop-off area near the Eagle Foyer (the north entrance).
-Please drop off in the coned area of the street.
+Families are welcome to walk their students to the classroom door each morning.
+They can also utilize the drop-off zone at the North Entrance of the school building.
+Cars should enter from 23rd Street (north on Eveningside Drive) and proceed to the drop-off area near the Eagle Foyer (the north entrance).
+Please drop it off in the coned area of the street.
 We ask that drivers pull forward completely before unloading.
-There will be safety monitors to assist children as they get out of your car.
+Safety monitors will assist children as they get out of your car.

-Children should exit and/or enter on the passenger side of the car only.
+Students should only exit and/or enter on the car's passenger side.
 You should then proceed to exit onto either 22nd or 21st Street.
-For safety reasons, we cannot allow students to access car trunks in the drop-off zone.
-If you need to access your trunk, or you wish to walk your children into school, you must park in one of the available spaces on 23rd Street or on Eveningside Drive.
+We cannot allow students to access car trunks in the drop-off zone for safety reasons.
+If you need to access your trunk or wish to walk your children into school, park in one of the spaces on 23rd Street or Eveningside Drive.

-PICK-UP PROCEDURES:
+PICK-UP PROCEDURES

 Dismissal time is 3:30 PM.
-Students in Lower School who are not picked up by 3:35 p.m. will be dismissed to after-care.
-Middle School students who have not been picked up by 3:45 p.m. will check themselves into after-care.
-After 2:45 p.m. messages for students cannot be guaranteed to be delivered.
-If you're running late, your child is safe in the after-care program until you arrive.
+Students in Lower School who are not picked up by 3:35 PM will be dismissed to Aftercare.
+Middle School students who have not been picked up by 3:45 PM will check themselves into Aftercare.
+After 2:45 PM. messages for students cannot be guaranteed to be delivered.
+If you're running late, your child is safe in the Aftercare Program until you arrive.

 All school policies and procedures apply during extended care.
-Parents must sign their child out from after-care.
-If a child is not signed out, parents will be charged the full amount for the day.
-After-care ends at 5:25 p.m.
+Families must sign their child out from Aftercare.
+Families will be charged the full amount if a child is not signed out for the day.
+Aftercare ends at 5:25 PM.
 All students must be picked up by that time unless they have been pre-enrolled in the TAT enrichment class.
-Any student who is still here at 5:25 p.m. will be automatically enrolled in the TAT class for the entire semester, and the \$300 fee will be charged to the family's FACTS account.
+Any student still here at 5:25 PM. will be automatically enrolled in the TAT class for the entire semester, and the \$300 fee will be charged to the family's FACTS account.

-See the Extended Day section for additional information or email any questions to sayhello@topekacollegiate.org.
+See the Extended Day section for additional information, or email any questions to sayhello@topekacollegiate.org.